What Are Weighted Blankets Made Of?

 Weighted blankets can be constructed with a variety of materials, including cotton, flannel, bamboo, linen, and rayon.
 The fill inside of a weighted blanket—what makes a weighted blanket heavy—may include microfiber beads, sand, steel beads, pebbles, or grains.

-Each of these textiles has its own pros and cons, so before you start shopping, check out our guide to weighted blanket materials.
+Each of these materials has its own pros and cons, so before you start shopping, check out our guide to weighted blanket materials.
 Here, we’ll explain what weighted blankets are made of, which materials should be avoided, and what you need to know before purchasing your first weighted blanket.

 Read on for a full explanation of weighted blanket materials, or use the links below to navigate throughout this post.